 What are the range and bearing resolution?

 Answer: Bearing, or azimuth, the resolution is the ability of a radar system to separate objects at the same range but at different bearings.
-The degree of bearing resolution depends on radar beam width and target range.
+The degree of bearing resolution depends on the radar beam width and target range.
 The range is a factor in bearing resolution because the radar beam spreads out as the range increases.

 -